evert/evert.github.com/_posts/2017/2017-04-02-rest-collections-hal-and-http2.md

 avoid embedding resources and preemptively send resources that the client will probably want and doesn't already have an up-to-date copy for.

-This will make REST extremely powerful and alleviate some of the largest isues people have with it today.
+This will make REST much more practical and alleviate some of the largest isues people have with it today.
 I think it eventually makes formats like HAL completely obsolete.